literalplus/intake-spigot/README.md

 private void registerCommands() {
     commandsManager = new CommandsManager(plugin);
     commandsManager.setLocale(sender -> /* your command sender to locale logic */);
-    registerInjections();
+    commandsManager.setLocale(Locale.ENGLISH); // use the same locale for everyone
+    // if you don't set any locale, the system default is used registerInjections();
     commandsManager.registerCommand(new MyCommand(), "mc", "mcalias");
 }